pythonkid2/DevOps-Practice/Q&A/Devops.md

 * Use AMIs for capturing and replicating entire machine configurations.
 * Use snapshots for backing up and restoring individual data volumes.

+### EFS (Elastic File System):

+EFS is a scalable, fully managed, cloud-native file storage service provided by AWS.
+It allows you to create scalable file storage that can be mounted to multiple EC2 instances concurrently.

 ### Q17